1:00PM to 5:00PM

 INDUSTRY workshops, for Conference Plus pass holders only, will take place on Monday, April 15th, one day before the main conference begins.
-The sessions run from 1:00PM to 5:00PM.
 Visit our travel page for more information on workshop locations.

-Those who arrive early can join us for a few drinks and a chance to register early.
+Those who arrive early can join us and our friends Pendo for a few drinks and a chance to register early.
+Look forward to meeting attendees from around the world in a unique setting.

 DAN OLSEN FOUNDER, OLSEN SOLUTIONS